datreeio/validating-admission-policy/README.md

 brew upgrade minikube
 ```
 If you're not using `brew`, see the [Minikube docs](https://minikube.sigs.k8s.io/docs/start/) for other ways to install/upgrade.

+> :warning: **Kubernetes version support**: To ensure that your Minikube supports the required Kubernetes version (1.27.0-rc.0), run the command `minikube config defaults kubernetes-version` and look for it in the output

 ### Instructions
 #### Start up your VAP-supported cluster